thomas694/iPhoneMediaTransfer/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-A command-line tool for transferring photos and videos from an iPhone to a folder on the local computer.
+A Windows command-line tool for transferring photos and videos from an iPhone to a folder on the local computer.

 ## Overview